KaiBot3000/KaiBot3000.github.io/_projects/2018-02-25-postcards.md

 ---
+hidden: true
 layout: project
+thumbnail:
+title: Postcards
 timeframe: Ongoing
-title: Postcards
-thumbnail:
 description: Hand-drawn postcards for my personal mailing list, hopefully published monthly but at least quarterly.
 Topics are usually topical, and feature bees and plants on a regular basis.
 tags: writing illustration
-hidden: false
+pictures:
 ---

 I like to make postcards!